During our meetings, tools that are used in workplaces can be very useful

 Depending on the needs and decisions of the client, we can use tests focusing on research

 various aspects of personality. competences, skills, values and even interestsess.

 Great People Inside Online Psychometric Testing Platform

-We offer analyzes developed by the Great People Inside company.
-Their most important advantage is an extremely rich set of aspects that can be assessed (currently 129), combined with great flexibility in the selection of the questionnaire and its personalization.
+We offer analyses developed by the company Great People Inside.
+Their most important advantage is the extremely rich set of aspects that can be assessed (currently 129), combined with great flexibility

-The time spent on psychometric tests and feedback after their completion may pay off in the future.
-The obtained results will certainly be the basis for discussions during our sessions and a valuable hint in further proceedings.
+Time devoted to psychometric tests and feedback after their completion can pay off well in the future.
+The obtained results will certainly be the basis for discussions during our sessions

 Big Five is a personality model developed by Paul Costa and Robert McCrea.
 Why the Big Five, not four?
 Because the test covers 5 personality factors,

 i.e. neuroticism, extraversion, openness to experience, agreeableness, and diligence.